 A bargain, then?
 Take into account that most generous of specifications and you can consider it case closed in favour of the Benivan 120.

 Plus: Fully anglicised conversion, spec per £, UK-friendly two-person layout

 Minus: Some loose wiring in the backs of lockers, slightly crowded washroom

 In-a-nutshell: Ticks all the van conversion boxes… and then some

 There’s more information on the Benivan range on the Benivan website.
-Find out more about insuring this or your current motorhome on our motorhome insurance discounts page.
+Find out more about insuring this or your current campervan on our campervan insurance discounts page.